armsto88/Data-logger-RasPi-Pico/Testing/Battery_test.md

    - **Evaluated Performance**: Compared the battery life across both test conditions and noted any temperature variances.
    - **Identified Efficiency Improvements**: Analyzed components that may have consumed more power than anticipated (e.g., sensors, Wi-Fi module, or data storage).

-### Expected Outcome:
-The test was expected to provide a clear understanding of the **total operational time** before the battery was depleted.
-Key findings included:

-- **Total battery runtime**: The number of hours or days the system could operate before requiring a recharge.
-- **Performance vs expectations**: Whether the system lasted longer or shorter than expected based on the battery and component specifications.
-- **Battery consumption trends**: Any noticeable patterns in battery usage, such as rapid depletion at certain intervals.

 ### Results

 ### 1. **Overview of Test Setup**
    - **Data Logger Configuration**: The data logger was set to record data at 30-minute intervals, using 3 x DS18B20 temperature sensors and 3 x SHT30 humidity/temperature sensors.
 Data was transmitted to the cloud via Wi-Fi.